kunhwiko/concepts/systems/Kubernetes/1-containers.md

    b) Containers are just single read/write layers on top of base images

 Tags
-   a) Pointer to a particular image commit / version of an image
+   a) pointer to a particular image commit / version of an image
-   b) Multiple tags can refer to the same commit, so they have the same image ID
+   b) multiple tags can refer to the same commit, so they have the same image ID
 ```

 ##### Separation of Concerns